Talent Acquisition

 • STAR interview responses provide a clearer picture of how the candidate would behave and perform at work if hired.

-• The STAR method gives candidates an opportunity to display their accomplishments and skills more effectively.
+• The STAR method allows candidates to display their accomplishments and skills more effectively.

 • It’s flexible enough to accommodate early career talent with transferable skills from school or extra-curriculars rather than full-time work.